redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 A stage 1 VM needs:
 - VPC
-- Instance template ***admin-training-0***
+- base config.

-1. Create a VPC in GCP with subnet 172.18.0.0/16 in the region where you want to run VMs.
+1. Create a VPC with subnet 172.18.0.0/16 in the region where you run VMs.

 Requirement | Specification
 ------------|--------------